hixo356/smart-medicine-dispenser/README.md

 Smart Medicine Dispenser's aim is to help elderly or chronically ill individuals in the process of taking medications.
 ESP32-based device storing up to 5 different pill types, dispensing them according to the schedule, and notifying users.
 Mobile app to oversee the process, notify users and modify the schedule.
 Everything going through backend server storing and managing all data, using Protobuf protocol.
 This repository contains only device firmware.

+Group project developed for [KPZ](https://kpz.pwr.edu.pl/) on WUST's Faculty of Information and Communication Technology, in cooperation with Thaumatec Tech Group.

 -------------------------
 ![Device](images/device.png)